 The more you interact positively with your customers on social media, the higher the chances are that their friends or followers will get involved in the discussion.
 According to a study done by Hubspot, 71% of people are more likely to purchase something based on social media referrals and one done by Sprout-Social says 74% of consumers rely on social networks to guide purchase decisions.

 If you can get their friends and followers involved in the discussion, you can make your original contact a brand evangelist because their friends are there, too!

-In this world of technology that we have created for ourselves, we have also created the expectation that things on the Internet should be easy.
+In this world of technology, we have also created the expectation that things on the Internet should be easy.
 Easy to find, easy to read, easy to share.

 If someone has to dig around your website for something that on your competitor’s website is upfront and center, they’re going to go to your competitor simply for the ease that they found there.